 Amina Drury (she/her) – Creative Psychotherapist

-Appointments on Tuesdays, Wednesdays and Thursdays
+Appointments on Tuesdays, Wednesdays, Thursdays and Fridays

 Amina is a qualified Psychotherapeutic Counsellor for children and young people.
 She offers a range of creative materials such as clay, paint, sand, puppets, miniatures, visualisation, storytelling, and metaphor, enabling the child or young person to engage in a blend of talk and play-based therapy.
 Amina takes a client-led approach, giving the child or young person space to explore and discover their own path, whilst offering consistency, compassion, and curiosity.
 As an Autistic therapist she has considerable insight and knowledge around working with young neurodivergent people and this is one of her main areas of interest.